 Throughout his life, Cockatoo owner Andy Lococo faced much scrutiny from authorities.
-Recently, we discovered information showing that the FBI kept tabs on his activities for at least 10 years.
-In general, surveillance on anything is mostly fruitless.
-But surveil anything long enough, and misplaced things reveal themselves.
-After years of watching Andy’s trips to Mexico, agents caught wind of why he was interested in a hotel called Borrego de Oro.
+Recently, we uncovered information showing that the FBI kept tabs on his activities for at least 10 years.
+After watching Andy’s trips to Mexico, agents caught wind of why he was interested in a hotel called Borrego de Oro.

 First, why were the Feds so interested in Andy?
 Sure, some of it had to do with racketeering and gambling suspicions.
 But they also believed that he was connected to major crime figures in Milwaukee, San Diego and elsewhere.
 So when Andy started taking trips to Baja, California during the late sixties, the FBI took note.